robcolburn/reflux-preload/README.md

 # reflux-preload

 A way to manage preloading on the server within a [`reflux`](https://www.npmjs.com/package/reflux) based application.

+An architecture based on [`react-router`](https://npmjs.com/package/react-router) and [`reflux`](https://npmjs.com/package/reflux) has a [chicken or egg dilemma](http://en.wikipedia.org/wiki/Chicken_or_the_egg) problem.
+Where you need data to render your page on the server, but you don't know what data to load until you've rendered.

+ The problem is, Router yields a basic, static schematic of your app that is largely incomplete because child components are unknown till `render`, and because you're likely rendering "sorry, no content" rather than proper children when your components don't have data.
+Your data load itself isn't triggered to load though until Reflux Actions are fired, and those are likely fired until at least `componentWillMount`.

+ So, how do we resolve this?
+How about rendering again?
+You just need a promise that all your data is ready this time around.
+Enter "Reflux Preload", our idea is capture these data promises during the initial `render`, and then await those promises before `render`ing again.
+Along the way, we solve for:

+ * Concurrent requests, that is we need to keep sets of promises separated from each other)
+ * Passing data to client, so client-side React can pick-up where server-side left off.

 ## Overview of Reflux Preload phases

-1. Render blank-slate on the server, we want to:
+1. Render blank-slate on the server
-  - Start collecting promises, and fire a React Reload.
-  - Initiate loading required resources, collecting promises along the way.
+  - During render: initiate loading reources, collect promises and recepient listeners.
-  - We do not have usable data for Views yet, provided later.
+  - We do not have usable data yet, provided later.

-2. Render again on the server, we want to:
+2. Render with data on the server
-  - Deliver the results to corresponding Views.
+  - Deliver the resources to registered listeners.
-  - Skip loading any data, we already have data from Phase 1.
+  - Render while skipping the load of additional resources.
+  - Yield up a string for another layer to delier to client.

-3. Initial page load on the browser, we want to:
+3. Initial page load on the browser
-  - Deliver the results to corresponding Views.
+  - Deliver the resources to registered listeners.
-  - Skip loading data, we already have data from Phase 1.
+  - Render while skipping the load of additional resources.

-4. Regular page on the browser, we want to:
+4. Secondary page load on the browser
-  - Perform the load, as normal flow of loading component.
+  - Perform the load action as normal flow of loading component.

 ## Integration